Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Iteration bounds for finding approximate Fritz John points

 \RadUnscaled{\kappa^{3/4}}

 \RadNCval{\RadNC(y)} \progressThreshold{\min\{r^3 \LipGrad^{3/2} ( \| y \|_{1} + 1)^{3/2}, r^2 \LipGrad ( \| y \|_{1} + 1)\} }

-In this section we prove our main result, Theorem~\ref{thmMainResultNonconvex} which bounds the number of iterations of Algorithm~\ref{algIPM} to find a Fritz John point by $\bigO{\mu^{-7/4}}$.
-At a high level this proof is similar to typical cubic regularization/trust region arguments: we argue that if the termination conditions are not satisfied at the \emph{next} iterate then we have reduced the log barrier function by at least $\Omega(\mu^{7/4})$.
+This section features our main result, Theorem~\ref{thmMainResultNonconvex} which bounds the number of iterations that Algorithm~\ref{algIPM} uses to find an approximate Fritz John point by $\bigO{\mu^{-7/4}}$.
+At a high level this proof is similar to typical cubic regularization arguments \cite{nesterov2006cubic}: we argue that if the termination conditions are not satisfied at the \emph{next} iterate then we have reduced the log barrier function by at least $\Omega(\mu^{7/4})$.
 Before proving Theorem~\ref{thmMainResultNonconvex}, we prove the auxiliary Lemmas~\ref{lemNonconvexBarrierProgressBound} and \ref{lemNonconvexTerminateFirstOrder}.
 Lemma~\ref{lemNonconvexBarrierProgressBound} shows we reduce the barrier merit function when the predicted progress at each iteration is large; Lemma~\ref{lemNonconvexTerminateFirstOrder} allows us to reason about when the algorithm will terminate.